 Not longer after falling pregnant with my second child, I entered into what I like to call my life-changing Tipping Point.
 In very quick succession, over a short amount of time me and my family experienced some very traumatic losses in our life.
 Within the space of 18 months we lost two close family members very dear to us, witnessed traumatic touch and go life emergencies with those we love, and were facing the prospect of complete financial ruin.

 In a very short space of time we were forced to say goodbye to two very special people in our life.
-My husband’s Uncle, who had been suffering from a very aggressive form of cancer, was finally laid to rest, peacefully passing away with his family by his side.
+My husband’s Uncle, who had been suffering from a very aggressive form of cancer, was finally laid to rest, peacefully passing away after months of fighting the disease.
 Not too long after this, we also lost my husband’ step father, from a very sudden and unexpectant heart attack.
 This was an extremely difficult time for us.
 Both men were too young to pass away and it was heart breaking to have to say goodbye to two very special people in our life.

 We had lost so much in such a short space of time.
 As you can imagine, the physical, mental and emotional upheaval eventually took its toll on my heavily pregnant and exhausted body.